 We understand even less about God’s reasons because of the depth and breadth of His wisdom and in the infinity of His mind.
 And we certainly gripe and moan and outright rebel against Him and occasionally throw a tantrum too.
 But because of His Word, His character, His promises, and all the ways He has shown His love we can absolutely trust Him.

 5) Children trust and find satisfaction with parents.

 Even if children are frustrated or confused by parents, so long as the parents show love the children will trust them deeply and take pleasure in their presence.
 Kids are home with parents.
-Three years ago my family moved from Illinois to Tennessee.
+Several years ago my family moved from Illinois to Tennessee.
 At the time my daughters were seven and four, and the move was pretty smooth for them.
 They were happy throughout the process with just a couple exceptions.
 That’s because they were with their parents.
 They were safe and loved and secure.
 Imagine if we had handed them each a duffel bag and a bus ticket and sent them to Tennessee.
 It would have killed them, maybe literally.

 How much more should we take pleasure in God’s presence even when we cannot understand His reasons or His plan.
 We know His love, shown for us in Jesus that while we were yet sinners Christ died for us.
 We know His promises: I will never leave you or forsake you, I will be with you always, nothing can separate you from the love of Christ, fear not for I am with you.
 God is the answer to our questions and doubts and the soothing for our anxieties.
 His presence and love is what we need, always.

 Children get this.
 They understand so little yet they are so much more right than we are.
 We have grown out of faith in so ways.